Let’s talk about how to have a healthy mentality

 That’s why positive thinking is so important.

 Your mental state is the beginning of everything.
-You have the power to literally and figuratively move mountains by intentionally altering your mental habits.
+You have the power to literally and figuratively move mountains by intentionally changing your mental habits.

 18. Prioritize your relationships